Skip to main content

 • have acquired and developed skills and knowledge of the discipline up to final-year undergraduate level

-• be prepared for entry to other Master's programmes offered by the School of Arts.
+• be prepared for entry to other Master's programmes offered by the school.